-A quorum of the Appropriations, Ways and Means, and Finance Committees shall consist of a majority of the committee.
-A quorum of any other committee shall consist of either the chairman and five members or a majority of the committee, whichever is fewer.
+A quorum of the Appropriations/Base Budget, Ways and Means, and Finance Committees shall consist of a majority of the committee.
+A quorum of any other committee shall consist of either the chair and five members or a majority of the committee, whichever is fewer.

-- (b) The President Pro Tempore may serve as an ex officio member of each Senate committee and subcommittee. - RULE 35.
-Roll call vote in committee.-No roll call vote may be taken in any committee.
-The committee chairman may vote in committee. - RULE 36.
-Standing committee and standing subcommittee meetings.-No standing committee or standing subcommittee shall hold a secret meeting.
-All meetings of standing committees and standing subcommittees shall be open to the public, except as provided in G.S.
+(b) The President Pro Tempore and the Deputy President Pro Tempore may serve as ex officio members of each Senate committee and subcommittee.

+RULE 35.
+Roll call vote in committee. - No roll call vote may be taken in any committee.
+The committee chair may vote in committee.

+RULE 36.
+Standing committee and standing subcommittee meetings. - No committee or subcommittee shall hold a secret meeting.
+All meetings of committees and subcommittees shall be open to the public, except as provided in G.S.
 143-318.14A(e).
-In no event shall final action be taken by any standing committee or standing subcommittee except in open session.
+In no event shall final action be taken by any committee or subcommittee except in open session.

 RULE 36.1.
-Committee minutes to Legislative Library.-The chairman of a committee shall insure that written minutes are compiled for each of the committee's meetings.
+Committee minutes to Legislative Library. - The chair of a committee shall ensure that minutes, in a format and medium approved by the Chairman of the Committee on Rules and Operations of the Senate, are compiled for each of the committee's meetings.
 The minutes shall indicate the number of members present and the actions taken by the committee at the meeting.
-Not later than 30 days after the adjournment of each session of the General Assembly, the chairman shall deliver the minutes to the Legislative Library.
-The President Pro Tempore of the Senate may grant a reasonable extension of time for filing said minutes upon application of the committee chairman.
+Not later than 30 days after the adjournment of each session of the General Assembly, the chair shall deliver the minutes to the Legislative Library.
+The President Pro Tempore of the Senate may grant a reasonable extension of time for filing said minutes upon application of the committee chair.